-COVID-19 NoticeRebates are available and processing and payments are still occurring.
+COVID-19 NoticeRebates are available and all rebate processing and payments are still occurring.

-Rebates are available and processing and payments are still occurring.
+Rebates are available and all rebate processing and payments are still occurring.

 Geothermal systems use the relatively constant temperatures underground to provide efficient, year-round energy for heating, cooling and water heating.
 Also known as ground-source or earth-coupled heat pumps, geothermal systems are typically the most cost-effective and environmentally friendly option available.